 In their efforts to help students, some instructors inadvertently send mixed messages (e.g., “Sure, I’ll be happy to help you with this, I know girls have trouble with math”).
 These cues encourage attributions focused on permanent, uncontrollable causes, which diminish students’ self-efficacy.
 Instead, it is more productive to focus on controllable causes, such as effort.

 Instructors are required by law to provide reasonable accommodations to students with documented disabilities.

 Don’t ask people to speak for an entire group.

-Minority students often report either feeling invisible in class, or sticking out like a sore thumb as the token minority.
+Students of underrepresented identities often report either feeling invisible in class, or sticking out like a sore thumb as the token member.
 This experience is heightened when they are addressed as spokespeople for their whole group, and can have implications on performance (Lord & Saenz, 1985).

 Practice inclusive classroom behaviors.

 Of course we as educators are not out to intentionally exclude anybody from the educational experience.
 However, many researchers report small unconscious behaviors – “microaggressions” – that certain student groups experience repeatedly.
 For instance, women report that instructors tend to interrupt them more often than men, ignore them more often, call on them less often, ask them more recall questions and less analytical questions, acknowledge their contributions less, and build on their answers less (Hall, 1982).
 These microaggressions add up and have a highly discouraging effect on those students.

 - Hall, R. (1982).
 The classroom climate: A chilly one for women?
 Washington, D.C.: Association of American Colleges.

 - Hooks, b.
 (1994).
 Teaching to transgress: Education as the practice of freedom.
 New York: Routledge.